Filter

 Details

-Attenuation in the delay band, given as a positive real scalar greater than the value of the parameters *Passband attenuation (dB)*in dB.
+The attenuation in the delay band, specified as a positive real scalar greater than the value of the parameter Passband attenuation (dB), in dB.

 Dependencies